Go Inside The Most Horrific Medieval Torture Devices, From The Judas Cradle To The Breaking Wheel

-Published September 30, 2011
+Published September 8, 2024

-Updated June 21, 2024
+Updated November 4, 2024

 The Torturous History Of The Thumbscrew

-Medieval Torture Devices Thumbscrew
+Thumbscrew Medieval Torture Device

 Like the rack, the thumbscrew was rather simple.
 It was usually made of two parallel metal sheets connected by a screw — and held together by upright metal rods.
-The victims’ thumbs would be placed between the sheets, and the screw would be slowly tightened, slowly crushing the fingers.
+The victims’ thumbs would be placed between the sheets, and the screw would be slowly tightened, gradually crushing the fingers.

 Thumbscrew Torture

-In the Middle Ages, the thumbscrew was used against people accused of being heretics or blasphemers.
+In the Middle Ages, the thumbscrew was often used against people accused of being heretics or blasphemers.
 As their fingers were crushed one by one, most would naturally confess to anything to escape the pain.

 author